Our Virginia Employment Attorneys Have Extensive Experience Handling Workplace Discrimination Claims and Hostile Work Environment Claims

 Discrimination is a prejudicial treatment in the workplace.
 When discrimination is based on a protected characteristic—such as race, gender, or disability status—an affected employee can bring a legal case.
 Virginia employers should take care to avoid discriminatory practices in the workplace and to address any complaints of discrimination in a fair and efficient manner.

-At Pierce / McCoy, our workplace discrimination & Virginia hostile work environment lawyer is committed to providing strong, results-oriented legal representation to employers and employees in Norfolk, Richmond, and throughout the Commonwealth of Virginia.
+At Pierce / Jewett, our workplace discrimination & Virginia hostile work environment lawyer is committed to providing strong, results-oriented legal representation to employers and employees in Norfolk, Richmond, and throughout the Commonwealth of Virginia.
 To set up a confidential, no-obligation employment law consultation, please contact our Virginia workplace discrimination lawyers today.

 Workplace Discrimination: What You Need To Know

 Workplace discrimination is covered by federal and state regulations.
 Most importantly, these laws include Title VII of the Civil Rights Act of 1964 along with the Virginia Human Rights Act.
 Collectively, these regulations prohibit many types of discrimination in the workplace.
 Specifically, federal law makes it illegal for an employer to discriminate on the basis of any of the following:

 - Sex discrimination

 - National origin discrimination;

 In general, a workplace discrimination claim also involves a specific adverse employment action.
 Adverse employment actions are defined broadly—they include everything from failure to promote to wrongful termination.
 In short, if an employee is subject to some form of tangible negative treatment by the employer, and discriminatory animus is behind the action taken, the employee has a potential workplace discrimination claim and can pursue the claim by filing a charge of discrimination with the Equal Employment Opportunity Commission.